 Jonathan represents clients in state and federal court as well as administrative agencies, such as the Equal Employment Opportunity Commission.
 He has also defended unfair labor practice charges before the New Jersey Public Employment Relations Commission and the National Labor Relations Board.

 In addition, Jonathan is a member of Fox’s Unmanned Aerial Systems/Drones practice group, assisting clients in this exciting and growing industry to navigate the constantly evolving legal landscape.
+He presented at the New York City Drone Film Festival in 2018 and 2019.

 Before Fox Rothschild